-NEW BRUNSWICK – Police arrested a New Brunswick resident who was charged with fatally beating his 88-year-old neighbor on Aug.
-5, Middlesex County Prosecutor Bruce J. Kaplan and New Brunswick Police Director Anthony A. Caputo announced.
-Randy M. Collins, 33,…
+NEW BRUNSWICK – Police arrested a New Brunswick man this morning in connection with an Oct.
+23 homicide, Middlesex County Prosecutor Bruce J. Kaplan and New Brunswick Police Director Anthony A. Caputo announced.

 NEW BRUNSWICK—A 30-year-old man died after apparently being shot in New Brunswick early Friday morning.

 NEW BRUNSWICK—The victim of a fatal shooting that was discovered in New Brunswick yesterday has been identified as a 40-year-old Franklin Township man, Middlesex County Prosecutor Bruce J. Kaplan and New Brunswick Police Director Anthony A. Caputo announced today.